LotrExtendedTeam/Extended-Wiki/wiki/docs/wiki/entities/good/Blue_Mountains_Stonemason.md

 ## Trivia

-- Blue Mountain Stonemasons were the first dwarven stonemasons to be added.
+- Blue Mountain Stonemasons were the second stonemason to be added after the Bree-land one.